Pan Shu: As imperial consort and empress

-In 243, while Lady Pan was pregnant, she dreamt of receiving a dragon head and gave birth to Sun Liang later.
-In 250, in the aftermath of a succession struggle between Sun Quan's sons Sun He and Sun Ba, Sun Liang was designated as the crown prince by his father.
-In 251, Sun Quan instated Lady Pan as the empress.
-Empress Pan was known for being charming but jealous as she never ceased slandering and harming Sun Quan's other wives until her death.
+Lady Pan was pregnant.
+She dreamt of receiving a dragon head and gave birth to Sun Liang in 243.
+As the favourites of Sun Quan, Pan Shu and Sun Liang are expected to become empress and crown prince respectively.
+Later in 250, in the aftermath of a succession struggle between Sun Quan's sons Sun He and Sun Ba, Sun Liang was designated as the crown prince by his father.